 My physical inspection of the roof void area was limited due to the attic development and further restricted due to insulation material.
-As a result the roof void area was only viewed from the floored areas around the access hatches off the balcony and stair.
-Inspection of the roof void area over the single storey outshoot was restricted due to the lack of suitable crawl boards and this area was only viewed from the access hatch.
+As a result the roof void areas were only viewed from the access hatches off the balcony, bedsitting room and stair.
+Inspection of the roof void area over the single storey outshoot was restricted due to the lack of suitable crawl boards and this area was also only viewed from the access hatch.

-My inspection of the roof covering was restricted from ground level and some parts were not visible, including the main central flat zinc roof area.
+My inspection of the roof covering was restricted from ground level and some parts were not visible, including the main central roof area, although this has recently been re-clad.

-The circuits and services, including the central heating system, were not tested or checked.
+The circuits and services, including the central heating system, were not tested or checked and the septic tank drainage system was not located or inspected.